-Daenerys Invites Jon Snow To Dragonstone On 'Game Of Thrones,' But Still Plans To Be In Charge
+Daenerys Invites Jon Snow To Dragonstone On 'Game Of Thrones'

 It was always a foregone conclusion that Jon Snow and Daenerys Targaryen would find a way to join forces on this season of Game of Thrones.
 After all — spoiler alert — Kit Harington and Emilia Clarke were seen filming alongside one another in Belfast.
 But thanks to "Stormborn," the second episode of Season 7, fans of the show finally know just how it's going to happen: Daenerys has officially invited Jon Snow to Dragonstone for a chance to become her ally, not the other way around.

 After Daenerys finally returned to her ancestral home of Dragonstone in the season premiere, I assumed that it would be Jon Snow, not her, who first proposed some kind of alliance.
 After all, Samwell Tarly just learned at the Citadel that the island is home to a large deposit of dragonglass, which is the only substance known to be able to kill White Walkers.
 Since Jon Snow's ultimate goal is to protect Westeros from what lies beyond the wall, he's going to need some of that dragonglass (and some Valyrian steel, forged with dragonfire) to supply his armies.

 Instead, it was Daenerys who extended the first invitation, and Jon has Melisandre, whom he kicked out of Winterfell last season, to thank for it.
 Turns out that the Red Priestess' priorities are similar to Jon Snow's, in that she's also concerned with keeping the White Walkers confined — and she believes that the Prince Who Was Promised (or Princess, depending on your grammatical translation) will be instrumental in combating the impending darkness.